scala/scala-dev/notes/releases/template.md

     - won't be anywhere near all green, but we should make sure some nontrivial number of projects are still green
     - run with expected-greens only: https://scala-ci.typesafe.com/job/scala-2.13.x-integrate-community-build/?
     - also do a full run to see if there are any unexpected greens
+- [ ] Run scala-collections-laws and evaluate results
+    - Rex Kerr (@Ichoran) is the keeper and expert on this
 - [ ] Windows Jenkins job
     - don't just trust the automated nightly runs, manually trigger a run on the exact SHA
     - https://scala-ci.typesafe.com/job/scala-2.13.x-integrate-windows/?